rizdaprasetya/mt-alt-doc/en/core-api/convenience-store.md

 | Content-Type  | The format of the data to be posted.                   | Required | application/json      |
 | Authorization | The authentication method used to access the resource. | Required | Basic **AUTH_STRING** |

-**AUTH_STRING**: Base64(`ServerKey + :`)<br>Midtrans API validates HTTP request by using Basic Authentication method.
+**AUTH_STRING**: Base64(`ServerKey + :`)<br>Midtrans API validates HTTP request using Basic Authentication method.
 The username is your *Server Key* while the password is empty.
 The authorization header value is represented by AUTH_STRING.
 AUTH_STRING is base-64 encoded string of your username and password separated by a colon symbol (**:**).
-For more details, refer to [ API Authorization and Headers](https://docs.midtrans.com/en/technical-reference/api-header).
+For more details, refer to [ API Authorization and Headers](/en/technical-reference/api-header.md).

 ?> ***Note***: *Server Key* is required to authenticate the request.
 For more details, refer to [HTTPS Header](https://api-docs.midtrans.com/#http-s-header).